 Film and Television

-Other films, such as King Arthur (2004) and Rob Roy (1995), draw on Celtic warrior tropes—Arthur's Celtic-Briton heritage, Rob Roy MacGregor's Highland clan warfare.
-Television series like The Last Kingdom and Vikings feature Celtic (or Gaelic) characters such as the Britons and Irish monks, often highlighting their distinctive warfare and culture.
-The historical drama Outlander uses the Jacobite risings as a backdrop, blending Celtic ritual, clan loyalty, and combat with a modern perspective.
+Other films such as King Arthur (2004) and Rob Roy (1995) draw on Celtic warrior tropes—Arthur's Celtic-Briton heritage and Rob Roy MacGregor's Highland clan warfare.
+The Eagle (2011) and Centurion (2010) both portray Roman interactions with Celtic tribes in Britain, showing the brutal reality of frontier warfare.
+The television series Britannia (2017–) goes further, depicting druids, Celtic queens, and the Roman invasion with a heavy dose of supernatural mysticism.
+The Last Kingdom and Vikings feature Celtic characters such as Britons and Irish monks, often highlighting their distinctive warfare and culture.
+The historical drama Outlander uses Jacobite risings as a backdrop, blending Celtic ritual, clan loyalty, and combat with a modern perspective.

 Animation and fantasy also play a role: Disney's The Black Cauldron draws on Welsh mythology, while the French comic series Asterix humorously subverts the Roman conflict, depicting Gauls as clever, nearly unbeatable warriors—a playful inversion of history that nonetheless keeps Celtic warfare in the popular imagination.